 A differential diagnosis is frequently employed in the setting of patients presenting to the emergency room with acute abdominal pain.
 Patients with acute abdominal pain account for 5 to 10% of all emergency room visits in the United States.
-The list of potential causes of acute abdominal pain is huge and ranges from relatively minor conditions (constipation) to potentially life-threatening conditions (aortic aneurysm).
+The list of potential causes of acute abdominal pain is huge and ranges from relatively minor conditions (constipation) to potentially life-threatening conditions (an aortic aneurysm).

 Problems arise when doctors assume the patient’s symptoms are being caused by a minor condition without ruling out a potentially deadly condition.
 For example, patients with acute appendicitis are sometimes discharged from hospital emergency rooms with a diagnosis of gastroenteritis, or stomach flu.
 Such a patient may go on to have his appendix rupture, leading to prolonged hospitalization or even death.